dimodi/project-templates/README.md

 On **Mac**, the new project templates will appear in the `Other` &gt; `Custom` category.

+When creating a WebAssembly app, make sure to select the server project as a startup project before running.

 ## Usе with the .NET CLI

 1. Open Terminal and go to the desired parent folder of your future app.